 A very, very good knife for its price, the Tenacious by Spyderco offers a great value for a reasonable price, why?
-I’ll tell you why, first you have a 3.4” Inch drop point plain edge blade made from the 8cr13mov which makes it great for corrosion resistance and toughness, second the handles it has a G-10 handle, we both know what does it mean (yeah high-quality handle with non-slippy grip), and finally the liner lock, it’s just rock solid, the fact that the Spyderco Tenacious was made with a Chinese knife doesn’t mean you’ll get a crappy knife, it’s still a Spyderco, the only thing that bothers me in this knife is the finger choil is missing, it would be great to have it, but this is what you get for a low-entry price, and I’m so happy about it, so if you’re looking for a hunting knife or camping or any outside door activities with an 8Cr13MoV, the Tenacious is your choice.
+I’ll tell you why, first you have a 3.4” Inch drop point plain edge blade made from the 8cr13mov which makes it great for corrosion resistance and toughness, second the handles it has a G-10 handle, we both know what does it mean (yeah high-quality handle with non-slip grip), and finally the liner lock, it’s just rock solid, the fact that the Spyderco Tenacious was made with a Chinese knife doesn’t mean you’ll get a crappy knife, it’s still a Spyderco, the only thing that bothers me with this knife is the finger choil is missing, it would be great to have it, but this is what you get for a low-entry price, and I’m so happy about it.
+So, if you’re looking for a hunting knife or camping or any outside door activities with an 8Cr13MoV, the Tenacious is your choice.

 8Cr13Mov Steel Equivalent or Alternative

-The closest Steel to our 8Cr13Mov would be the budget Japanese AUS 8, they both have similar chemical composition, and they’re in a close price range, and personally can’t decide between the two, they both offer decent qualities for low price, but if I’m choosing one for knife making, I’ll go with the AUS 8 (that’s a personal preference).
+The closest Steel to the 8Cr13Mov would be the budget Japanese AUS 8, they both have similar chemical composition, and they’re in a close price range, and personally can’t decide between the two, they both offer decent qualities for low price, but if I’m choosing one for knife making, I’ll go with the AUS 8 (that’s a personal preference).

 8CR13MOV VS Steel

-In this section, we’re going to compare our steel with other steels, and for this, I use four criteria; Edge Retention, Corrosion resistance, Ease of Sharpness, and Toughness, and I use a scale or note from 1 to 10.
+In this section, we’re going to compare 8Cr13MoV steel with other steels, and for this, I use four criteria; Edge Retention, Corrosion resistance, Ease of Sharpness, and Toughness, and I use a scale or note from 1 to 10.

 8CR13MOV VS 440C